Gaudy Night: Themes

-Gaudy Night deals with a number of philosophical themes, such as the right relation between love and independence or between principles and personal loyalties.
+The novel deals with a number of philosophical themes, including the right relation between love and independence, and between principles and personal loyalties.
 Susan Haack has an essay on Gaudy Night as a philosophical novel.

-Women's education

 The issue of women's right to academic education is central to the book's plot.
-The lecturers of Shrewsbury College are veterans of the prolonged struggle for academic degrees for women, which Oxford granted only reluctantly.
-The Fellows of the college are surprised and a bit dismayed at the attitude of their students, who take for granted this right for which such a hard struggle had to be fought.

-Sayers had herself been one of the first women to obtain an Oxford university degree, having been awarded first-class honours in the mediaeval literature examinations of 1915.
+Sayers had herself been one of the first women to obtain an Oxford University degree, having been awarded first-class honours in the mediaeval literature examinations of 1915.
 She attended Somerville College, the basis for the fictional Shrewsbury College of the plot.

 Adaptations

 The book was adapted as a three-part series for BBC television in 1987, starring Edward Petherbridge as Wimsey and Harriet Walter as Harriet.

-In 2005 a dramatisation of the novel was released on CD by the BBC Radio Collection, with Joanna David as Harriet and Ian Carmichael as Wimsey, later broadcast on BBC Radio 7 in 2010.
+In 2005 a dramatisation of the novel was released on CD by the BBC Radio Collection, with Joanna David as Harriet and Ian Carmichael as Wimsey.
+In 2010 the dramatisation was broadcast on BBC Radio 7.